 In order to know what your legal rights are, you need to contact an experienced attorney who understands the legal aspects of your situation, who knows what questions to ask, what evidence to preserve, and who has the ability to thoroughly investigate and document your claim.
 You should never give a recorded statement to the animal owner’s insurance company without first consulting a knowledgeable attorney.
 The insurance company does not represent you and only wants to limit its monetary exposure.

-With well over 40 years of trial experience, we can help you with your claim.
+With more than 43 years of trial experience, our law firm can help you with your claim.
 Call us for a free consultation at (702) 734-3936.
 We can usually tell you over the phone whether you have a good case.
 If you’re outside Nevada, you can reach us at (888) 734-6789.